 - Prefer lightweight luggage

-For international travel using a lightweight luggage is essential.
+For international travel, a lightweight bag is essential.
 Not only it makes your luggage more handy and comfortable to carry around.
-With the strict airlines baggage allowances regulations, a lightweight luggage will save space and weight.
-Furthermore make sure you pack your cabin luggage to comply with weight regulations and items restrictions of all airlines involved in your international travels.
+With the strict airlines’ baggage allowances regulations, lightweight luggage will save space and weight.
+Furthermore, make sure you pack your cabin luggage to comply with the weight regulations and items restrictions of all airlines involved in your international travels.

 - Learn the art of Packing Light

 One good thing to do is setting a limit of weight for each international trip.
-By setting a limit like 20-25% below the average baggage allowances of average 20-30 kg (44-50lb) for international airlines and average 13-20 kg (28-44lb) for low-cost airlines, you will travel with peace of mind.
+By placing a limit like 20-25% below the average baggage allowances of average 20-30 kg (44-50lb) for international airlines and an average of 13-20 kg (28-44lb) for low-cost airlines, you will travel with peace of mind.
 It means you will never pay for baggage excess.
-Packing light also means mindful packing by choosing lightweight clothing.
+Packing light also means careful packing by choosing lightweight clothing.

 - Check local requirements and restrictions

-Before packing your luggage make sure you are aware of the country regulations, like food, electronics, medical prescriptions and so on.
-From an adaptor to a phone charger, to memory cards and more electronics spare parts, make a list of all what you plan to pack and check what the regulations at your destination are.
+Before packing your luggage, make sure you know the country regulations, like food, electronics, medical prescriptions and so on.
+From an adaptor to a phone charger to memory cards and more electronics spare parts, make a list of all you plan to pack and check your destination regulations.

-Once you have the 3 steps set, it will be easier to start packing your luggage for all your international travel destinations.
+Once you have the three steps set, it will be easier to start packing your luggage for all your international travel destinations.